aws-samples/serverless-patterns/sqs-fifo-delayed-queue-dynamodb/README.md

-# Amazon SQS FIFO Queue with delay using AWS Lambda and AWS DynamoDB
+# Amazon SQS FIFO queue with delay using AWS Lambda and Amazon DynamoDB

-This pattern allows introduction of a delay between processing of messages while maintaining order from individual client.
-Then sending it sequentially to the downstream for processing, to minimize the consequences of unordered events.
+This pattern shows how to introduce a delay between processing messages while maintaining order from an individual client.
+The message is sent sequentially to the downstream service for processing to minimize the consequences of unordered events.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/sqs-fifo-delayed-queue-dynamodb